Ten Shots at Building AI

 So what's it all mean?

-It's been hard at times, especially letting go or parting ways with a collaborator, but it's been extremely rewarding and fun.
-Business school can be a lot of talk, and while I learned an unbelievable amount and met incredible life long friends and mentors, I couldn't imagine not participating in the AI wave that's happening all around us.
+It's also been hard at times, especially parting ways with my potential cofounders and friends, but it's also been extremely rewarding and fun.
+Business school can be a lot of talk, and while I did learn an unbelievable amount and met incredible life long friends and mentors, I wouldn't do it any other way.
+I had to participate in the AI wave that's happening all around us.

-My advice if you're starting out working on something now: you have to go for it.
+My advice if you're considering working on something and only have the beginnings of an idea: you have to go for it.
 Anytime spent wavering is wasted time.
-Once you're in the middle of it (can take 2 weeks or 6 months), it becomes very obvious very quickly wether that project is worth your time.
-You'll see the technical shortcomings, the ways OpenAI could crush you, the impossible sales process in front of you, or the feel the lack of traction.
-It only works if you do it, and it's usually pretty fun too.
-If you're lucky, you might just find something that works.
+Once you're in the middle of it (can take 2 weeks or 6 months), it becomes very obvious very quickly whether that project is a worth your time.
+You'll see the technical shortcomings, the ways incumbents could crush you, the impossible sales process in front of you, or the lack of traction.
+You only learn if you do it, and it's usually pretty fun too get in the action too.
+If you're lucky, you might even find something that works, that you really believe in.

 Thanks to everyone who's supported me on this journey.
-Excited to share more on what's next for me with Subconscious v2 in the near future!
+Excited to share more on what's next for me in the near future!